ruial/pyexam/README.md

 # pyexam

-A package and CLI application to convert simple YAML documents to LaTeX and PDF exams.
+A Python package and CLI application to convert simple YAML documents to LaTeX and PDF exams.
 You can use custom templates to change the visual design of the exam or even export it to a new format.

 ## Setup